Infoshop

 Infoshops are places in which people can access anarchist or autonomist ideas.
 They are often stand-alone projects, or can form part of a larger radical bookshop, archive, self-managed social centre or community centre.
 Typically, infoshops offer flyers, posters, zines, pamphlets and books for sale or donation.
 Other items such as badges, locally produced artworks and T-shirts are also often available.
 Infoshops can also provide printing and copying facilities for people to produce their own literature or have a meeting space.

 Infoshops can be found in many cities in North America and Western Europe, and also in other locations around the world such as Australia, Israel and New Zealand.
-They are self-managed spaces run by volunteers which vary in size and function, depending on local context.
+They are oftentimes self-managed spaces run by volunteers which vary in size and function, depending on local context.

 Radical spaces

 An infoshop (the word being a portmanteau of information and shop) is a physical space where people can access radical ideas through flyers, posters, zines, pamphlets and books.
 It also provides a space to meet other people and in some cases to organise events such as meetings or fundraisers.
 Some infoshops have computers, copy machines and printers so that pamphlets, position papers, articles, magazines, and newspapers can be created and then circulated between the network of spaces.

 Academic Chris Atton describes the infoshop as a "forum for alternative cultural, economic, political and social activities."
 For example, in a flyer announcing its planned activities, the Autonomous Centre of Edinburgh (ACE) stated it would make available locally produced arts and crafts, records, T-shirts, badges, books, zines and information.
 When it opened the following year, ACE provided flyers, leaflets, newsletters, magazines and journals about causes such as antivivisectionism, anti-monarchism, hunt sabotage and jobseeker's allowance advice.

 Like social centres, infoshops vary in size and function depending on local context.
 Many contemporary anarchists first come into contact with radical politics through an infoshop.

 Infoshops tend to be run on a voluntary basis by a non-hierarchical collective.
 The spaces are non-profit and self-managed.